 Facebook Ads Are Driving an Explosion of Phone Calls to US Businesses

-17. Calls influenced $1 trillion in US consumer spending in 2019.
+19. Calls will influence over $1 trillion in US consumer spending this year.
 In our mobile-first world, calls are often the most convenient way for customers to convert (Source: BIA/Kelsey).

-18. Phone calls convert to revenue 10-15x more than web leads.
-Calls are the most valuable conversions Facebook advertisers can drive.
-By tracking the calls driven by your Facebook ads, you can measure your full ROI and optimize accordingly (Source: BIA/Kelsey).
+21. Phone calls convert to 10-15x more revenue than web leads.
+Calls are one of the most valuable conversions marketers can drive from Facebook.
+By tracking the calls driven by your Facebook ads and landing pages, you can measure your full ROI and optimize accordingly (Source: BIA/Kelsey).

-19. Callers convert 30% faster than web leads.
-Calls provide a more immediate return on your Facebook ad investment (Source: Forrester).
+22. Callers convert 30% faster than web leads.
+Calls provide a more immediate return on your marketing investment (Source: Forrester).

-20. Caller retention rate is 28% higher than web lead retention rate.
-Driving calls from Facebook ads is also more profitable in the long-term — callers are more loyal than web leads (Source: Forrester).
+23. Caller retention rate is 28% higher than web lead retention rate.
+Driving calls from Facebook ads is also profitable in the long-term — callers are more loyal than web leads (Source: Forrester).

 So, What Can You Do to Drive More High-Quality Calls From Your Facebook Ads?